Yoga Instructor Career - 2023 Salary, Prospects & More

 Best CPT For You?
 Take the Personal Trainer Certification Online quiz and Get a Personalized Recommendation Just for You

-Being able and permitted to teach yoga requires a rigorous amount of teacher training.
+Being able and permitted to teach yoga requires rigorous teacher training.

-While there is no unifying body to serve as an umbrella and regulate yoga on a global scale, there are a few reputable organizations and institutions that offer training and certification.
+While there is no unifying body to serve as an umbrella and regulate yoga globally, a few reputable organizations and institutions offer training and certification.

 The most well-recognized of them is Yoga Alliance.